CHUPAPIMUNYAYO/Melon-Client/README.md

 A video of how to install Melon: https://www.youtube.com/watch?v=x0eh_GfL1Qk  not made by me btw

-Downloads are in releases. https://github.com/CHUPAPIMUNYAYO/Melon-Client/releases
+Downloads are in releases. https://github.com/CHUPAPIMUNYAYO/Melon-Client/releases Don't download the source code

 Sadly couldn't get beta 1 and 3.
 If you have it, either add me on discord (bill.#6187) or create a pull request :))))